-Should you be focusing more on customer acquisition or retention?
+Should you be focusing more on user acquisition or retention?

-Boosting your app retention rate can be more cost-effective in the long run.
-A classic Bain & Company study suggests that for an average market, a 5% increase in retention rate leads to a profit increase by 25% to 95%.
-For your app’s growth, simply pushing tons of traffic and mobile app installs to your app everyday won’t help if people jump the fence soon after.
+Enhancing your app retention rate can prove to be a cost-effective long-term strategy.
+A classic Bain & Company study suggests that for an average market, a 5% increase in retention rate leads to a profit increase of 25% to 95%.
+For your app’s growth, simply pushing tons of traffic and mobile app installs to your app every day won’t help if people jump the fence soon after.

-Best strategy for app growth: align customer acquisition and retention
+Best strategy for app growth: align user acquisition and retention

-The same way as an acquired customer base is strengthened by customer retention, a well-planned acquisition can help optimize future retention.
+In the same way as an acquired user base is strengthened by customer retention, a well-planned acquisition can help optimize future retention.
 A smart marketing strategy doesn't rely on just acquiring anyone.
 They look for the best users who engage, retain, and eventually, monetize.

-A key to successful acquisition/retention strategies is to apply user segmentation throughout the funnel, so that your value proposition hits the target at every stage of the customer journey — from installation and adoption to in-app purchases and upgrades.
+A key to successful acquisition/retention strategies for mobile apps is to apply user segmentation throughout the funnel so that your value proposition hits the target at every stage of the customer journey — from installation and adoption to in-app purchases and upgrades.

 Map and automate customer journeys

 Mapping customer journeys will show all the interactions your clients have with your app.
-Automated customer journeys can perform 3 main functions:
+Automated user journeys can perform 3 main functions:

 ▪︎ Identify churn points;